 Fraudulent recruiters are targeting companies and you as our prospective employees/contractors, by attempting to commit recruitment fraud.
 We would like to help protect you against this, and have set up this message to address the warning signs that would indicate that you are being targeted.

 Important facts about PoCF recruitment procedure:

 · Please note that neither Port of Cromarty Firth nor any of the organisations that recruit on our behalf will ever ask for any payments from applicants at any point in the recruitment process.

 · We will not request passport or bank account details at an early stage of the process.

 · During our recruitment process you will always meet in person with a Port of Cromarty Firth representative for an interview before any formal offer is made.

-· Please note that if you have any queries regarding recruitment emails from us, please contact 01349 852 308 or make an enquiry using the Contact Us tab.
+· Please note that if you have any queries regarding recruitment, please contact us on: email@example.com or 01349 852 308.

 Cromarty Firth Port Authority, Port Office, Shore Road, Invergordon, IV18 0HD